halfflat/arblang-draft/outline/arblang-proposal.md

 Additive operators `+` and `-` and multiplicative operators `*` (or `·`) and `/` are all left associative.
 Multiplicative operators have higher precedence than additive operators.

-An additive expression of the form `expr₁ + expr₂` or `expr₁ - expr₂` is well defined iff `expr₁` and `expr₂` have the same quantity type.
+An additive expression of the form `expr₁ + expr₂` or `expr₁ - expr₂` is well formed iff `expr₁` and `expr₂` have the same quantity type.
 The expression has the same quantity type, with the value corresponding to the regular arithmetic operation after any requisite scaling to equalize units.
 For values that may carry an offset from a non-zero based unit, refer to _Offset value arithmetic_ below.

+A multiplicative expression of the form `expr₁·expr₂` or `expr₁/expr₂` is well defined if `expr₁` and `expr₂` have types _T₁_ and _T₂_ respectively, both of which are quantity types.
+The resultant type is the quantity-type _T₁·T₂_ or _T₁/T₂_ accordingly.

+A power expression of the form `expr₁^expr₂` is well formed iff `expr₁` and `expr₂` are both of type real or `expr₁` has a quantity type and `expr₂` is an integer valued constant expression.
+A power expression with a superscript exponent is defined similarly.

+The value of an additive, multiplicative or power expression follows the usual calculi of physical quantities (for one of a number of formal treatmes, see for example, P Szekeres, _The mathematical foundations of dimensional analysis and the question of fundamental units_, International Journal of Theoretical Physics 17 no. 12 (1978), doi:10.1007/BF00678423, pp. 957–974).

 > _function-application_ ::= ( _qualified-identifier_ | `(` _function-literal_ `)` ) `(` ( _expression_ ( `,` _expression_ )* )? `)`